search

 Certificate Ceremony

-This ceremony will see participants receiving their certificates and officially mark the end of the one-week programme.
+This ceremony will see participants receiving their certificates to officially mark the end of the one-week programme.
+This will be followed by a farewell reception at the School.

 TRAINING METHODOLOGY